loculus-project/loculus/preprocessing/specification.md

 }
 ```

+If the pipeline is outdated (i.e., its version is below the currently used pipeline version), the backend will respond with a `422` error.

 ### Returning preprocessed data

-To send back the preprocessed data, the preprocessing pipeline sends a POST request to the backend's `/submit-processed-data` endpoint with NDJSON in the request body.
+To send back the preprocessed data, the preprocessing pipeline sends a POST request to the backend's `/submit-processed-data` endpoint with the request parameter `pipelineVersion` (integer) and the data as NDJSON in the request body.

 In the NDJSON, each row contains a sequence entry version and a list of errors and a list of warnings represented as a JSON object.
 One JSON object has the following fields: